prajwalkhairnar/prajwalkhairnar/README.md

 ### This is Prajwal Khairnar!

-I'm a Data Scientist, currently working in the NHS (Northern Care Alliance NHS Foundation Trust), United Kingdom.
+I'm a Senior Data Scientist/AI Engineer, currently working in the NHS (Northern Care Alliance NHS Foundation Trust) and Rumii, United Kingdom.

 I am currently working on various projects in the following areas of research: <br><br>